CompleteBlenderCreator/09.Destruction-and-Deformation-Original/README.md

 ## DD05 Copying Physics Properties
 ## DD06 Centre Of Mass
 ## DD07 Animating With Physics
+## DD08 Breaking Up A Model Using Particles.

 ——
 Videos in this section of the [full Udemy course](https://www.udemy.com/blendertutorial/?couponCode=GitHubDiscount)...